iOSXPC/wallpaper_app/readme.md

-# iOSXPC Wallpapers
+# iOSXPC wallpapers
 This is a free Android app to have custom wallpapers on your smartphone.
-All wallpapers are hand drawn, designed or modified by iOSXPC Design Studio.
+All wallpapers are hand drawn, designed or modified by iOSXPC design studio.
 If the wallpaper is modified, credit to the original developer.

 ## Copyright infringement is prohibited.